rodekruis/ada-collection/docs/SOP.md

 * optical (RGB), or multi-spectral with optical
 * high-resolution (<0.6 m/pixel)
 * cloud-free
-  * if clouds are present, make sure to
 * and that building damage is visible.
 Can be done locally by downloading the images and visualizing them with QGIS.